 - Global Mapper provides the metadata you'll need to answer questions in a practice quiz.
 To access the metadata, navigate to Tools > Control Center, then click the Metadata button.

-Registered Penn State students should return now to Canvas to take a self-assessment quiz about Elevation: Vector-Raster, Contours, and DLGs.
+Registered Penn State students should return now take the self-assessment quiz about Elevation: Vector-Raster, Contours, and DLGs.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.